achaljhawar/achaljhawar/README.md

 - 💬 Ask me about **Web development**

-- I'm currently interested in Python and Typescript.
+- 📚  I'm currently interested in solidity and NLP.

 - I am a open-source contributor .